50. DECLARATIONS OF WAR

 G. JAPAN: Japan may not declare war on any minor country.
 Japan and Communist China are at war in Fall 1939 without a declaration of war.

-H. VICHY FRANCE: Neither side may declare war on Vichy France unless Germany and the U.S. are at war or an adverse diplomatic result for Vichy France is in effect (77.51).
+- Germany may not declare war on Vichy France unless Germany and the U.S. are at war or an adverse diplomatic result for Vichy France is in effect (77.51).

 50.41 DECLARATIONS OF WAR ON MAJOR POWERS: A major power which declares war on another major power must, on the turn it declares war, either move forces into territory controlled by that major power or conduct an offensive or attrition attack against that major power's forces or forces of a minor country allied to or associated with that major power.
 (EXCEPTION: When the U.S. declares war against Germany or Japan, and vice versa, this requirement is ignored).